RoySenpai/OOP.Assignment1/README.md

 The ConcreteMember class implements the Member interface, and is our observer.
 Each ConcreteMember object holds a name and an UndoableStringBuilder object reference.
-Once a ConcreteMember object has been registered to a GroupAdmin object, everytime the GroupAdmin object sends an update, it will update its own UndoableStringBuilder pointer reference to the GroupAdmin's UndoableStringBuilder object, which means that we use a shallow copy instead of a deep copy.
+Once a ConcreteMember object has been registered to a GroupAdmin object, everytime, the GroupAdmin object sends an update, it will update its own UndoableStringBuilder pointer reference to the GroupAdmin's UndoableStringBuilder object, which means that we use a shallow copy instead of a deep copy.
 The